danielsobrado/CCDAK-Exam-Questions/Cluster-Administration/Questions1.md

 In a Kafka cluster, you have a topic with 6 partitions and a replication factor of 3.
 How many replicas of each partition will be spread across the brokers?

-- A. 1 replica per broker
+- A. 1 replica per partition
-- B. 2 replicas per broker
+- B. 2 replicas per partition
-- C. 3 replicas per broker
+- C. 3 replicas per partition
-- D. 6 replicas per broker
+- D. 6 replicas per partition

 <details>
 <summary>Response:</summary>